kaul-vineet/DriveSafe/README.md

 ## Step 1: Deploy Salesforce application.

+All technology professionals are increasingly being inundated with customer requirements to connect devices to CRM and/or customer engagement solutions.
+It is not just important to connect devices with CE systems, but the systems should ingest the streaming data and produce actionable insights into business behavior.
+IoT today is no longer technology, but a business problem and requires a business-centric solution.
+Today, companies use IoT data for operational performance in internal silos.

+That is what we have tried to achieve in this submission.

 - Click on the button below to install the DriveSafe application package.
 The Salesforce Org should be Enterprise and above.

 <a href="https://githubsfdeploy.herokuapp.com?owner=kaul-vineet&amp;repo=DriveSafe">